Our Next Event:

 Log in

-Monthly Meetings are usually held at Temple Beth-El, 3610 Dundee Rd, Northbrook, IL.
+Monthly meetings are usually held at Temple Beth-El, 3610 Dundee Road, Northbrook, IL 60062.
 Please check for any changes in venue by reading the event details.
-The Temple opens at 12:30 pm for the help desk and library.
+The temple opens at 12:30 p.m. for the help desk and library.
 JGSI members will be available to help answer genealogical questions, help with Internet searches, and help in the library.
-Scheduled programs will begin at 2:00 pm.
+Scheduled programs usually begin at 2 p.m.

 For Zoom events, please see your confirmation or reminder emails for the Zoom link.
 If there is a handout, it is typically attached to the reminder email sent two days before the event.